BaleBase/lala/1-Lesson-Plans/06-Bash-Scripting-and-Programming/2/Activities/06_STU_Lists_and_Loops/Unsolved/Readme.md

 Create a `for` loop that checks for the state 'Hawaii' in your list of states.
 If the 'Hawaii' is there, print "Hawaii is the best!".
 If is not there, print "I'm not fond of Hawaii".

 ### Bonuses
-1. Create a variable that holds a list of numbers from `0-9`.
-Then, create a `for` loop that prints out only the numbers 3, 5 and 7 from your list of numbers.
+1. Create a variable that holds a list of numbers from `0-9`

+    Then create a `for` loop that prints out only the numbers 3, 5 and 7 from your list of numbers.

-2. Create another variable that holds the output of the command `ls`.
-Then, create a `for` loop that prints out each item of this variable.
+2. Create another variable that holds the output of the command `ls`

+    Then create a `for` loop that prints out each item in your variable that holds the output of the `ls` command.

 ### Super Bonus